-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact The security provider and personnel will adhere to international human right code of conduct.
-Only security personnel and companies with no human right violations will be employed.
-EPC As soon as the works start and throughout construction period Security personnel will undergo a dedicated training program which will include, as a minimum, information on how to exercise practices following GIIP (UN Voluntary Principles on Security and Human Rights), cultural background of the area and the workforce (main groups), and the way they should interact with local communities and workers.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Security personnel will undergo a dedicated training program which will include, as a minimum, information on how to exercise practices following GIIP (UN Voluntary Principles on Security and Human Rights), cultural background of the area and the workforce (main groups), and the way they should interact with local communities and workers.
 EPC As soon as the works start and throughout construction period Spread of Diseases Negligible to minor Negative Prevention of diseases (including STDs) will be included in the training programme through toolbox talks or separate training sessions.
-EPC As soon as the works start and throughout construction period Negligible to minor Negative Informal Settlements / Unplanned settlements will be monitored by onsite security personnel and reported to the authorities.
-EPC As soon as the works start and throughout construction period Negligible Encroachment The local public security forces will be required to deal with encroachers as per national requirements.
-EPC As soon as the works start and throughout construction period regligible
+EPC As soon as the works start and throughout construction period Negligible to minor Negative Informal Settlements / Minor Unplanned settlements will be monitored by onsite security personnel and reported to the authorities.
+EPC As soon as the works start and throughout construction period Nogligible Encroachment Minor Negative The local public security forces will be required to deal with encroachers as per national requirements.
+EPC As soon as the works start and throughout construction period Negligible